Atrate/Magisk-FStrimmer/README.md

 A Magisk module designed to help you care for your flash memory using [fstrim](https://linux.die.net/man/8/fstrim).
 It does so by executing fstrim every reboot on `/data` , `/cache` , `/` and `/system`.

-This module is mostly designed for older devices, since Android Pie (and later) executes fstrim automatically.
+This module is mostly designed for older devices, since Android Pie and later versions execute fstrim automatically.

 ## Installation
 1. Download the module from the releases